I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 First of all, you have to remove any visible impurities and debris from the play sand.

-Then you have to put it in a large container and then stir it up with a wooden spoon and then drain all the water.
+Then you have to put it in a large container, stir it up with a wooden spoon, and then drain all the water.

 Then you have to put the wet sand in a baking tray and bake it for at least 20 minutes at about 200 degrees Fahrenheit.